 Another technique of soldering two wires together is the lap splice.
 This technique is good for both, stranded wires and solid wires.

 When soldering wires with a big diameter, it is not easy to bend or twist them.
-So the following
+So the following technique may be a good technique when soldering ticker wires.

 Lap splice technique

-Connect together stranded wire and solid wire as shown in the third picture
+stranded wire and solid wire

-Apply a small amount of solder flux
+small amount of solder flux

 Sometimes, it will be required to make several wire connections in the same area.